Brain-Hop/Brain-Hop-API/README.md

 Render Free can sleep after inactivity, so the first request after idle may be slow.
 The API no longer loads PyTorch, Chroma, or a local embedding model, which removes the prior memory failure.
 Gemini free-tier embeddings and OpenRouter free models have quotas and availability limits; this is suitable for personal use and demos.
+One expected limitation: if a user uploads an image while choosing a text-only model, that selected provider model may reject image input.
+The backend will not substitute another model.